iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ### BYOL-Explore

 BYOL-Explore builds upon Bootstrap Your Own Latent (BYOL) <d-cite key="grill2020bootstrap"></d-cite>, self-supervised learning algorithm used in computer vision and representation learning.
 BYOL-Explore <d-cite key="guo2022byolexplore"></d-cite> is similar to RND in that there's a network that tries to predict the output of a target network.
-In BYOL-Explore we have an online network that consists of: an encoder, a close-loop recurrent neural network (RNN) cell, an open-loop RRN cell and a predictor.
+In BYOL-Explore we have an online network that consists of: an encoder, a close-loop recurrent neural network (RNN) cell, an open-loop RNN cell and a predictor.
 While the target network just consists of an encoder.
 The key difference is that the target's network parameters do not stay fixed like in RND.
 We update the target network using the exponential moving average (EMA) of the online network's predictor.
 The update is performed using the formula:

 $$
 \phi \leftarrow \alpha\phi + (1-\alpha)\theta.